MissArray/Practical-guides-tips/Introduction_to_Node.js.md

 * is versatile, thanks to an enormous pool of open-source packages

-* enables us to build scaleable applications
+* enables us to build scalable applications

 * spans the full stack, using JavaScript for both client and server operations